 4. Your face is now a blank canvass requiring depth and dimension.
 This is achieved using creme contour and highlighting products which are also useful for refining your features, such as nose shape, cheekbones, etc.

 5. Concealer and/or corrector is always required for brides to cover darkness under the eyes, as most brides do not get much sleep during the weeks leading up to the big day.
+You may think that the bridal makeup applied is heavy, but if good products are used then it will be comfortable.

 6. Translucent, loose, or pressed powder is now used to set the foundation and concealer.
 This step is particularly important if you have oily skin, as the powder will absorb excess shine and oil.